spatie/laravel-backup/docs/cleaning-up-old-backups/overview.md

 Of course the numbers used in the default configuration can be adjusted to suit your own needs.

-> It is worth noting that the date of a backup is determined by the last modified date of the file if you have added value in the `destination.file_prefix` config or have changed the file name from the default structure.
+> It is worth noting that the date of a backup is determined by the last modified date of the file if you have added value in the `destination.filename_prefix` config or have changed the file name from the default structure.
 This can potentially mean unexpected backup deletions occur in the following scenarios:
 > - You move your backups to a new storage provider
 > - You restore a previously deleted backup, if the storage provider has file versioning capability
 >